Tiramisu cake is a soft coffee layer cake with mascarpone frosting and cocoa, inspired by the classic Italian dessert.

 Instructions

-- Place the eggs, granulated sugar, and vanilla in the bowl of your stand mixer fitted with the paddle attachment and beat on high speed for 10 minutes until the mixture triples in volume.
+- Beat eggs, sugar, and vanilla in a stand mixer on high speed for about 10 minutes until pale, thick, and tripled in volume.

-- Sift the flour and salt together and gently fold them into the mixture using a spatula until you have a smooth and homogeneous batter.
+- Sift flour and salt together then gently fold into the egg mixture until smooth.

 Mascarpone frosting

-- Place the first layer of sponge cake on a rotating cake stand (on a cake board) and soak it with the cooled mixture of espresso coffee and sugar.
+- Place the first layer on a cake board and brush with the coffee syrup.

-- Cover the entire cake with mascarpone whipped cream, decorate the top with the remaining whipped cream using a piping bag fitted with a round tip.
+- Cover the cake with mascarpone cream, decorate the top with piped cream, and dust with cocoa powder.

-- Decorate the top of the cake with unsweetened cocoa powder and refrigerate the cake for at least 1 hour before serving.
+- Chill the cake for at least 1 hour before serving.

 Notes